Pain Relief For Cats: What Can You Give A Cat For Pain At Home?

 Instead of giving your cat medication for pain relief, you can change its diet.
-Foods which are abundant in omega-3 fatty acids like salmon can relieve the kitty’s pain.
+Foods that are abundant in omega-3 fatty acids like salmon can relieve the kitty’s pain.
 Due to the inflammation-reducing properties of the omega-3s, a simple change of diet can go a long way.

 In fact, senior cats should be getting a substantial amount of omega-3s due to the fact that the healthy fatty acids reduce joint inflammation.
 And as you well know, joint problems aren’t uncommon for older kitties.